 However stunning the pictures, they just can't do justice to these must-see destinations - our pick of the world's top 10 parks and preserves.

-The steaming sands of Namib Naukluft National Park are the most perfect stretch of desolate desert – even photographs of the windswept ridges elicit thirst.
+The steaming sands of Namib-Naukluft National Park are the most perfect stretch of desolate desert – even photographs of the windswept ridges elicit thirst.
 The dunes at Sossusvlei, commonly believed to be the oldest in the world, are the preserve's biggest draw.
-The forceful winds that swerve through the terrain have carved out hills as high as 300m.
+The forceful winds that swerve through the terrain have carved out dunes as high as 300m.
 Strong thermal winds also make hot-air ballooning a popular way to discover the preserve from a different angle.
 From up in the air, the undulating terrain almost looks like the curling waves of an orange ocean.
-Hire a 4WD vehicle or certain sections will be out of bounds.
+If you don't have a 4WD, shuttles can take you to Sussusvlei Pan.

 In a country so incredibly large, it comes as no surprise that everything at Banff National Park is supersized: foxes are foxier, bears are grizzlier and moose could be mistaken for furry school buses.
 The idyllic region was discovered in the late 1800s, during the construction of the Canadian Pacific Railroad, and was quickly transformed into a nature preserve.
 Spanning 6641 sq km, the park is a natural wildlife corridor in the seemingly impenetrable Rocky Mountains – visitors will often be treated to a parade of Canada's iconic beasts.
 At Banff , bear hugs are taken literally.